tlvince/journal/wintersmith-static-commenting.md

       - index++;

   p
     | Have something to add?
-Leave a
+Leave a&nbsp;
     a(href='mailto:'+mailto+'?subject='+page.title, target='_blank') comment
     | .
 ```